 Last year’s New Year’s intention was all about finding success, about leaving behind that crappy sense of failure that lurks in your dark mind corners and looking at all of my accomplishments as things to celebrate – no matter how small.
-And it worked.
+And it worked!
 When I started looking at things through the scope of success, they became successes… or they became successes because I was looking at them through the scope of success.
 Chicken or the egg.
 I can’t be sure which came first but I don’t really care either.
-It’s all a success.
+It was all a success.

 Ding, ding, ding.
+Bingo!.
 There.
 It.
 Was.

 Ask for the moon.